 - JAPN 310 Japanese Civilization

 - JAPN 320 Newspaper Kanji and Translation

 - POLS 225 International Politics of East Asia

 - POLS 245M Global and Civil Society in South East Asia

 - SOCI 267 Globalization

-Students are required to study a single East Asian language offered at Simmons for five consecutive semesters.
-Courses taken to fulfill this part of the requirement, therefore, cannot also count among the five electives from the EAS curriculum.
-Students who enter the Program with at least an intermediate knowledge of an Asian language may satisfy the requirement by completing five semesters of continued study of either the same or another Asian language once correct placement has been determined.
-Alternatively, in special cases pending the Director's approval, the student may complete five additional courses from the EAS curriculum.
+Students are required to study a single East Asian language offered at Simmons for four consecutive semesters.
+Courses taken to fulfill this part of the requirement, therefore, cannot also count among the four electives from the EAS curriculum.
+Students who enter the Program with at least an intermediate knowledge of an Asian language may satisfy the requirement by completing four semesters of continued study of either the same or another Asian language once correct placement has been determined.
+Alternatively, in special cases pending the Director's approval, the student may complete four additional courses from the EAS curriculum.
 Students who enter Simmons with an understanding of an Asian language below the intermediate level can satisfy the language requirement by study that would raise their competence to that of advanced intermediate in addition to either further language courses or those from the EAS curriculum.